blockdeep/otter/Pitch.md

 **Governance is infrastructure.** And like bridges and roads, it needs to be dependable, extensible, and scalable.

-OTTER delivers that for Sui.
+Otter delivers that for Sui.

 Let the whales govern. 🐋

 ---

-Made with 🧠 and 🐋 by the OTTER team.
+Made with 🧠 and 🐋 by the Otter team.